 What is TNM?

-The Narrative Method is an award-winning approach to building meaningful human connections by helping individuals reframe how they see themselves and others.
+The Narrative Method is an award-winning approach to building meaningful human connections by helping individuals reframe how they see themselves and others through the process of sharing stories.
 TNM programs and products are designed to peel away participants' negative or false beliefs imposed by cultural and social influences to help them rebuild their understanding of themselves and the world.

 The Core Concepts of The Narrative Method Approach